hyundai-robotics/doc-hi6-operation/4-service/4-system-diagnosis/1-system-version/README.md

 ﻿# 4.4.1 System Version

-1. Touch the \[7: System Diagnosis &gt; 1: System version\] menu.
+1. Touch the `[7: System Diagnosis  - 1: System version]` menu.
 Then, the system environment setting window will appear.

 2. Check and manage the system environment \(software version\) information of the robot and controller.